Student contents insurance

 Start a quote Go to your account

-Student contents insurance is a home insurance policy for students who are living in university accommodation.
+Student contents insurance is a home insurance policy for students who are living in university or privately rented accommodation.
 It can insure your personal belongings against loss, theft and damage.

 When taking out a student contents insurance policy, you need to make sure you have enough cover to protect all your belongings.
-And watch out for a single-item limit.
+Also, watch out for the single-item limit.
 If you have any valuables worth more than this, you’ll need to list them separately on your policy.

 Do students need contents insurance?